Vundla/sangoma-locator-app/README.md

 ---

 Ownership Notice
-Azanian AI Agent™ is an original AI chatbot developed by Mandlenkosi Vundla.
+Zitholele-Sangoma_Locator-APP Is developed by Mandlenkosi Vundla.
 Unauthorized use of the name, branding, or content is prohibited.
 All rights reserved © 2025.